What Is Video Bitrate (And What Bitrate Should You Use)? (Update)

 In Silicon Valley’s 2014 debut episode, the hapless protagonist, Richard Hendricks, stumbles across a solution to this very problem with his audio searching and streaming website, Pied Piper.
 Of course, he didn’t realize at first that what prospective investors were most interested in was not the website itself but the lossless compression technology he used to reduce high quality media files to a size that can stream in an instant.

 Unfortunately, Richard’s achievement is still largely fictional.
 Certainly, there is such a thing as lossless video codecs for compression.
 However, they have their limits.
-While they can compress video data such that it can be fully reconstructed.
-How much they can compress those files still faces limitations, as does the reliability with which that data can be reconstructed.
-So, you can’t expect to stream a 4k HD image instantaneously to any device.
+While they can compress video data such that it can be loslessly reconstructed, they do so at much higher bitrates.
+The bitrate required greatly affects the reliability with which that data can be streamed.
+So, you can’t expect to stream an ultra-high quality 4k UHD video instantaneously to any device.

 Subscribe and stay up to date